The Dangers of Being Too Nice of a Manager

 Most employees are excited to get their careers underway and learn as much as they can from their managers.
 If these eager employees aren’t receiving any constructive feedback, they can interpret this as their manager not wanting them to evolve and grow.

 Feedback and the opportunity for growth is particularly important for Millennials and Generation Z workers who want more constructive feedback.
 Without it, this can result in a lack of confidence, a lack of inspiration to improve, and an overall feeling of being stuck and unmotivated.
-This can even lead some employees to start looking for other jobs.
-In fact, 24% of employees will consider leaving their job if their manager is providing inadequate performance feedback.
+This can even lead some employees to start looking for other jobs; 24% of employees will consider leaving their job if their manager is providing inadequate performance feedback.

 3) Strained workplace relationships